happner/happner-2/docs/event.md

 };
 ```

-These events are transmitted onto the network and reach clients, remote endpoints or other peers if using  `happner-cluster`
+These events are transmitted onto the network and reach clients, remote endpoints or other peers in a `happner-cluster`

 ### Subscribing and Unsubscribing